Continuum Limit of Dendritic Deposition: Theory and Methods

-Thinking in terms of $\kappa$ is helpful for understanding the ratio $D / k$.
-Specifically, since it has units of reciprocal square root of time, $\kappa$ clearly indicates that the timescale for the surface reaction $T$ is
+Thinking in terms of $\kappa$ is helpful for understanding the physical significance of $D / k$.
+Specifically, since it has units of reciprocal square root of time, $\kappa$ implies that the timescale for the surface reaction $T$ is

-The definition of $T$ is not immediately apparent based on the macroscopic view of the system since if we start from the macroscopic rate constant $k$, we find both $a / k$ and $D / k^{2}$ have units of time.
-Based on \eqref{reaction_timescale}, we can see that the ratio $D/k$ is the length a particle can diffuse in the characteristic reaction timescale
+The definition of $T$ is not immediately apparent based on the macroscopic view of the system since, if we start from the macroscopic rate constant $k$, we find both $a / k$ and $D / k^{2}$ have units of time.
+Based on \eqref{reaction_timescale}, we can see that the ratio $D/k$ is the length a particle can diffuse in the characteristic reaction timescale \cite{sapovalGeneralFormulationLaplacian1994, filocheCanOneHear1999}

 Consequently, we call this quantity the ``reaction-diffusion length.''